 The most commonly driven route from Kampala is via Gulu and Kitgum, an 600 km journey taking a minimum of 12 hours and a sturdy 4WD to complete.

 Kidepo Valley national park has also got amazing accommodation options for you to stay.

 It run by the Uganda Wildlife Authority, offers comfortable bandas within the national park, including bedding, mosquito netting, and showers.
 It is recommended that you bring all your own food although it can be cooked for you if necessary.

 A more upmarket option is the exclusive Apoka Lodge.
 This luxury lodge is located in the middle of Kidepo National Park with spacious rooms and private veranda.
 Each room has a sitting room and ensuite bathroom.
 A restaurant and swimming pool are available as well.

 It is recommended that a ranger-guided accompany you at all times whilst at Kidepo Valley National park and this can be arranged on arrival at Apoka.
-Patrick is an excellent ranger who knows many of the birds.
 Park officials also suggest that all vehicles traveling north into the Kidepo Valley be escorted by multiple armed guards due to the periodic presence of poachers and cattle rustlers in the area.